nf-core/website/markdown/events/2021/bytesize-10-institutional-profiles.md

 But it should not be something that is too generic either such that people might confuse it with their own cluster.

-Short is also very good, abbreviations are OK, like the `ssh` example from earlier.
+Short is also very good, abbreviations are OK, like the `shh` example from earlier.

 But again, it should still be precise enough for people to understand what it is.